Myanmar takes back 1 Rohingya family despite UN concerns - Philly

-BANGKOK (AP) - Myanmar has accepted what appears to be the first five among some 700,000 Rohingya Muslim refugees who fled military-led violence against the minority group, even though the U.N. says it is not yet safe for them to return home.
+BANGKOK (AP) - Myanmar has accepted what appears to be the first five among some 700,000 Rohingya Muslim refugees who fled to neighboring Bangladesh to escape military-led violence against the minority group, even though the United Nations says it's not yet safe for them to return home.

-A government statement said Saturday that five members of a family returned to western Rakhine state from a refugee camp across the border in Bangladesh.
+A government statement said Saturday that five members of a family returned to western Rakhine state from the border area.

-The statement said that authorities determined whether they had lived in the country and provided them with a national verification card - a form of ID that doesn't mean citizenship that Rohingya have been denied in Buddhist-majority Myanmar, where they have faced persecution for decades.
+The statement said authorities determined whether they had lived in Myanmar and provided them with a national verification card.
+The card is a form of ID, but does not mean citizenship - something Rohingya have been denied in Buddhist-majority Myanmar, where they've faced persecution for decades.

 It said that the family was staying temporarily with relatives in Maungdaw town, the administrative center close to the border.